Phishing Attacks on the Rise

 Over the years, phishing attempts have presented a real issue for individuals and businesses.
 Sometimes the attempts are comical, but sometimes the attempts are highly sophisticated.

 Despite the numerous warnings provided by experts, public awareness campaigns, and so on, phishing and email attacks are increasing.
 These attempts present a problem considering that more of our daily lives include online interaction and because so much of our information is now stored online.

-I want to provide you an actual case of phishing that happened to me recently.
-Normally, I just delete and move on.
+I want to provide you with an actual case of phishing that happened to me recently.
+Normally, I delete and move on.
 However, I believe this one provides several clear warning signs that might be able to help you better protect yourself.
 Before I do, let’s clarify a few things.

 Phishing attacks essentially break down into two categories

 - Trying to trick the user into sharing sensitive information

 - Getting the user to install malware.